-Enjoying a Sourdough Bread Bowl full of creamy, comforting soup or chowder at a restaurant always feels like you’re getting a special gift.
+Enjoying a sourdough bread bowl full of creamy, comforting soup or award winning clam chowder recipe at a restaurant always feels like you’re getting a special gift.
 The great news is, with our sourdough bread bowl recipe, making them is easier than you might think.

 - They’re so impressive!

-You can use them to serve party dips, too!
-Some great options are cheese dip, red pepper feta dip, and smoked queso. - They hold up well to hearty soups and stews.
+The most common use as an edible soup bowl, but you can use them to serve party dips, too!
+Some great options are a pretzel cheese dip recipe, dip for peppers, and smoked Rotel dip.
+This crack chicken noodle soup is delicious served in a bread bowl! - They hold up well to hearty soups and stews.

-The inner walls are sturdy enough to hold heavier dishes, like 15 bean soup, Instant Pot tortellini soup, and Instant Pot beef stew.
+The inner walls are sturdy enough to hold heavier dishes, like Crock Pot 15 bean soup, Instant Pot tortellini soup with sausage, and Instant Pot recipe for beef stew.
 Of course, you can eat away at them while you enjoy your meal, too.
 It’s a fun alternative to a side of bread!

 Ingredient Notes and Substitutions